10 Best practices to improve Shopify store speed

 Maintaining an average Shopify store speed of 2.8 seconds (with a top speed of 2.5s) becomes difficult to achieve for eCommerce stores as it scales.
 With short attention span and impatience being a key trait of new-age customers, a slow website results in customer dropouts, affecting leads, sales, and projected revenues.

-With a lot at stake, improving website speed is a key objective for eCommerce merchants to stay relevant in the market.
+With a lot at stake, improving website speed is a key objective for eCommerce merchants to stay relevant in the market and provide good user experience.
 Although uncontrollable factors like your customers' device, network, and location do contribute to lags, you can at least control the factors from your side of the tunnel.

 What are these factors and how do you take care of them?
 This article presents you with the best practices you can adopt and implement to boost your Shopify store speed that results in a seamless eCommerce navigation experience.